Get Help from Bob Vila

 - Inspirational Photo Galleries

 Removing wallpaper is, in a word, laborious.
 The process takes a great deal of energy and time.
 And lo and behold, even once you think you’re finished, you’re not.
 Stubbornly positioned between you and a smooth, clean wall, there still remains a smattering of stubborn wallpaper glue.
-You can get it off.
-Anyone can remove wallpaper glue.
+Don’t worry—you can get it off.
+In fact, anyone can learn how to remove wallpaper glue.
 It doesn’t take any advanced skills or exotic tools.
 But much like the work you’ve done already to get this far, removing wallpaper glue requires patience and commitment.
 When you’re ready to power through to the finish line, continue reading the step-by-step instructions detailed below.
 We salute you!

 TOOLS AND MATERIALS